 Cost of Building a Website

 Your clients will need to reach your business conveniently.
-Your online marketing efforts will need to be channeled through your website.
+Your online marketing efforts will need to be channeled through your cleaning service website.
 Hence the need to build one for your cleaning business.

 If you can build one yourself, it will significantly drop your costs.